i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 Smaller messages would save bandwidth.
 Also, if the messages could fit in a single tunnel message, the reverse path would be three times more efficient.

-This proposal defines new request and reply records and new Buid Request and Build Reply messages.
+This proposal defines new request and reply records and new Build Request and Build Reply messages.

 Goals